geospace-code/georinex/README.md

 ## Analysis
 A significant reason for using `xarray` as the base class of GeoRinex is that big data operations are fast, easy and efficient.
-It's suggested to load the original RINEX files with the `-use` or `use=` option to greatly speed loading and convserve memory.
+It's suggested to load the original RINEX files with the `-use` or `use=` option to greatly speed loading and conserve memory.

 A copy of the processed data can be saved to NetCDF4 for fast reloading and out-of-core processing by:
 ```python